K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Connection to degeneracy loci

-Before handling the specifics of the cases at hand, we first recall the general setup, which is described in some detail in \cite{Wyser-12}.
 Let $E:=EG$ be a contractible space with a free action of $G$, and hence, by restriction, a free action of any subgroup of $G$ (e.g. $T$, $S$, $B$, $K$).
 Let $BG = E/G$ be a classifying space for $G$, and similarly define $BK = E/K$, $BB = E/B$, etc.